-Fragile X syndrome affects a child's learning, behavior, appearance, and health.
+Fragile X syndrome is a condition that affects a child's learning, behavior, appearance, and health.
 Symptoms can be mild or more severe.
+Doctors also call it Martin-Bell syndrome.
 Boys often have a more serious form of it than girls.

 Children who are born with this genetic condition can get special education and therapy to help them learn and develop like other kids.
 Medicines and other treatments can improve their behavior and physical symptoms.